A-Z OF JEWELLERY |

 Paste

 A superior glass containing oxide of lead used for jewellery to imitate gems and gemstones.
-Much paste is actually a composition of pounded rock crystal melted with alkaline salts and colored with metallic oxides.
+Much paste is actually a composition of pounded rock crystal melted with alkaline salts and coloured with metallic oxides.
 Some paste stones are set with bright foil, a think leaf of metal placed in back of a glass stone to heighten its brilliance.
 The finest quality paste, however, requires no foil or backing and is usually claw-set or bezel mounted as if it were the genuine article.
 Inferior paste may be backed with mercury or quicksilver and applied by machine rather than the more expensive handwork which requires each paste stone to be individually mounted.

 Pave’ Set